glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

  ### How to give Learner Safety

- 1. Support the person's learning process.
- 2. Set learning goals that match the learner's skill level, or are even a bit higher.
+1. Set learning goals that match the learner's skill level, or are even a bit higher.
- 3. Reiterate that it's okay, and even expected, to make mistakes.
+2. Reiterate that it's okay, and even expected, to make mistakes.
 Encourage them during times of failure.
- 4. Be patient and avoid judgment.
+3. Be patient and avoid judgment.
- 5. Model effective learning.
-Become comfortable portraying yourself as competent through your ability to learn and adapt rather than your expertise.
+4. Become comfortable portraying yourself as competent through your ability to learn and adapt, rather than your expertise.
- 6. Provide the resources needed to learn, such as materials and time.
+5. Provide the resources needed to learn, such as materials and time.
- 7. Be in constant conversation so you get to know each other better.
-If you lose emotional engagement, intellectual engagement slows down or may not happen at all.
+6. Be in constant conversation so you get to know each other better.
- 8. Manage those who learn with their mouths—the vocally aggressive members of your team.
+7. Manage the vocally aggressive members of your team.
- 9. Never let hierarchy relieve anyone of the responsibility to learn
+8. Never let hierarchy relieve anyone of the responsibility to learn.

 *Learning is where competitive advantage comes from.*

 ----

+### Contributor Safety

 🔧 **Contributor safety** emerges when the individual performs well, but the leader and team must do their part to provide encouragement and appropriate autonomy.